 Does vulvodynia last forever?
 Tyra Banks: me, myself, and my vagina

 Having received my period in the fifth grade, earlier than all of my peers, I felt perplexed about vaginas.
 And here was a woman on TV, opening up to Tyra Banks, agonizing over how painful intercourse was for her.
-She commented on how, when she asked her mother for advice, her mother told her sex was painful and not intended for women’s pleasure.
+She commented on how, when she asked her mother for advice, her mother told her sexual penetration hurts, and it was not intended for women’s pleasure.

 Instinctively I felt sorry for her.
 I looked at her and was somehow, at the age of twelve, able to comprehend how dreadful that must be for her.
 Looking back, I realize I must have suspected something was wrong on my end.
 I hadn’t even begun feeling around down there.
 Still, I knew something was different when, at fifteen, I was unable to insert a tampon into my vagina successfully.